 We derive revenue from advertisements and offers we serve to players.
 We need to maintain good relationships with advertisers to provide us with a sufficient inventory of advertisements and offers.
 Online advertising, including through mobile games and other mobile applications, is an intensely competitive industry.
 Many large companies, such as Amazon, Facebook and Google, invest significantly in data analytics to make their websites and platforms more attractive to advertisers.
-In order for our advertising business to continue to succeed, we need to continue to demonstrate the reach of our player network and success of our advertising partners.
+For our advertising business to continue to succeed, we need to continue to demonstrate the reach of our player network and success of our advertising partners.
 If our relationship with any advertising partners terminates for any reason, or if the commercial terms of our relationships are changed or do not continue to be renewed on favorable terms, we would need to qualify new advertising partners, which could negatively impact our revenues, at least in the short term.
+Alternatively, if our advertising inventory is unavailable and demand exceeds supply, our ability to generate further revenues from advertising would be limited, particularly during peak hours and in key geographies.
+This could have an adverse effect on our reputation and our business, financial condition, and results of operations.
+In addition, if we include advertising in our games that players view as excessive, such advertising may materially detract from players' gaming experiences, thereby creating player dissatisfaction, which may cause us to lose players and revenues and may negatively affect the in-game experience for players making purchases of virtual items in our games.

 In addition, internet-connected devices and operating systems controlled by third parties increasingly contain features that allow device users to disable functionality that allows for the delivery of targeted advertising on their devices.
 Device and browser manufacturers may include or expand these features as part of their standard device specifications.
-For example, when Apple announced that UDID, a standard device identifier used in some applications, was being superseded and would no longer be supported, application developers were required to update their apps to utilize alternative device identifiers such as universally unique identifier, or, more recently, identifier-for-advertisers, which simplifies the process for Apple users to opt out of certain types of advertising.
-In June 2020, Apple announced further changes, requiring its users with iOS 14 (and presumably future iOS versions) to request a user's permission to track them or to access their mobile device's identifier for advertising.
-Those changes, known as Apple's AppTracking Transparency framework, went into effect in late April 2021, with the release of iOS 14.5.
-If users do not elect participate in functionality that supports the delivery of targeted advertising on their devices, our ability to deliver effective advertising campaigns on behalf of our advertisers could suffer, which could cause our business, financial condition, or results of operations to suffer.
+For example, Apple previously created a proprietary identifier-for-advertisers, which simplifies the process for Apple users to opt out of certain types of advertising.
+In April 2021, Apple began requiring developers to get explicit permission from users, on an app-by-app basis, to use the identifier-for-advertisers, a device identifier assigned by Apple to each of its devices and used by advertisers to attribute app installs to advertising, campaigns and target users through user acquisition, and deliver targeted ads.
+These requirements are known as Apple's AppTracking Transparency framework and have been maintained in subsequent versions of Apple iOS.
+Beginning January 2024, Google began requiring publishers and developers using certain Google advertising products to serve ads in the U.K. or E.U. to use a Google-certified consent management platform.
+If users do not elect to participate in functionality that supports the delivery of targeted advertising on their devices, our ability to deliver effective advertising campaigns on behalf of our advertisers could suffer, which could cause our business, financial condition, or results of operations to suffer.

-Finally, the revenues that we derive from advertisements and offers is subject both to seasonality, as companies' advertising budgets are generally highest during the fourth calendar quarter and decline significantly in the first calendar quarter of the following year, which negatively impacts our revenues in such first calendar quarter, and to the financial health of advertisers, who, as they experience downturns or uncertainty in their own business operations for various reasons, such as the economic effects resulting from the COVID-19 pandemic or other world events, may decrease their advertising spending.
+Finally, the revenues that we derive from advertisements and offers is subject both to seasonality, as companies' advertising budgets are generally highest during the fourth calendar quarter and decline significantly in the first calendar quarter of the following year, which negatively impacts our revenues in such first calendar quarter, and to the financial health of advertisers, who, as they experience downturns or uncertainty in their own business operations for various reasons, such as the economic effects resulting from world events, may decrease their advertising spending.